HMC-beeLab/AntVideoProcessing/README.md

 Process video clips into format for optimal processing

 Path to do this:
-use avconv to cut clips and figure out how to capture the correct areas then write clips and write script for this then figure out how to run a batch process on kunth
+use avconv to cut clips and figure out how to capture the correct areas then write clips and write script for this then figure out how to run a batch process on server EC2, knuth, ect.

-Bellow are the cordinates and output values for each video.
-These were found by taking a screen capture form Avconv and then passing that screen shoot to python where scikit learn and matplot lib were used to convert the picture (.jpg) to a plot where the x,y pixle cordinates were vieable at any given point.
-Next I located the cordinates for the right most nest entance.
-Using the cordinates and some basic graph theory I then derived the arguments for avconv to process the video to extract the 6 nest entances.
+Bellow are the coordinates and output values for each video.
+These were found by taking a screen capture form Avconv and then passing that screen shoot to python where scikit learn and matplot lib were used to convert the picture (.jpg) to a plot where the x,y pixel coordinates were viewable at any given point.
+Next I located the coordinates for the right most nest entrance.
+Using the coordinates and some basic graph theory I then derived the arguments for avconv to process the video to extract the 6 nest entrances.

 ![Ant ecosystem](/diagram00.jpg)

-### Cordinates:
+### Coordinates:
 ```
 	I:
 		A: